ibuetler/p3s-exif-analytics/Tutorial.md

 description_string = 'Date: 27.01.2020' + '<br/>'
 ```

-**Task:** Create a new kml file with the following information in the description: Date, Make, Model.
-All the information can be found easely if you use the labeled format from the previous task.
+**Task:** Create a new KML file with the following information in the description: Date, Make, Model.
+All the information can be found easily if you use the labelled format from the previous task.